Hyperbolicity for log canonical pairs and the cone theorem: Abstract

 \section{Abstract}

-Given a log canonical pair $(X, \cdel)$, we prove that $K_X+\Delta$ is nef assuming there is no non constant map from the projective line with values in the open strata of the stratification induced by the non klt locus of $\cdel$.
-This implies a generalization of the Cone Theorem.
-Moreover, we give a criterion of Nakai type to determine when under the above condition $K_X+\Delta$ is ample and we prove some partial results in the case of arbitrary singularities.
+\textsl{Given a log canonical pair $(X, \Delta)$, we show that $K_X+\Delta$ is nef assuming there is no non-constant map from the affine line with values in the open strata of the stratification induced by the non-klt locus of $(X, \Delta)$.
+This implies a generalization of the Cone Theorem where each $K_X+\Delta$-negative extremal ray is spanned by a rational curve that is the closure of a copy of the affine line contained in one of the open strata of $\nklt(X, \Delta)$.
+Moreover, we give a criterion of Nakai type to determine when under the above condition $K_X+\Delta$ is ample and we prove some partial results in the case of arbitrary singularities.}